microsoftgraph/microsoft-graph-toolkit/readme.md

 The Graph Toolkit is a collection of UI components and helpers for the Microsoft Graph.

-Components are built as web components using Stencil
+Components are built as web components using lit-element

 ## Getting Started